RomchyFCC/GitHub-Practice-For-All/README.md

 6. SUBMIT A PULL REQUEST ON GITHUB (How to steps written below)

 7. THAT'S IT, YOU'RE DONE, YOU SUCCESSFULLY CONTRIBUTED TO THE PROJECT AND HOPEFULLY LEARNED SOMETHING ALONG THE WAY

+8. Extra credit if you stay around for a few git pull's and more pull requests.

 A few guidance rules to follow: